-Lonely Planet Small Talk Asia (latest prices, order on Book Depository here)
+Lonely Planet Small Talk Asia

 This is a handy little phrasebook if you’re planning on visiting Japan as well as other Asian countries.
 Small Talk Asia covers the basic survival phrases you’ll need in Japanese, as well as Cantonese, Korean, Lao, Thai, Vietnamese and more.
 At the beginning of each chapter is a super useful table about how to pronounce vowels and how they can change the meanings of words if not spoken correctly.
 Very handy to know!

-Concluding learning Japanese for tourists
+Concluding learning easy phrases in Japanese for tourists

 If you found this helpful or know someone who is planning a trip to Japan, please share it around as it really helps me in return!
-You can also come and join me on Facebook, Pinterest, Instagram and Bloglovin’ for more Japan inspiration!
+You can also come and join me on Facebook, Pinterest, Instagram and TikTok for more Japan inspiration!

 Until next time,

 This post about common Japanese phrases for tourists contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you decide to make a purchase.
 As always, I only recommend a product or service that I genuinely love and use myself!